shintadono/Win32/README.md

 * Windows: Class for managing windows (not the OS, just the windows).
 * Font: Class for handling fonts.
 * GDI: Wrapper for GDI API calls.
-* HumanInterfaceDevices: Namespace for HID operations, enums and structures.
+* RawInput: Namespace for Raw Input API operations (class RawInput), enums and structures.

 **Authors**